This week, we break down Aetna’s new broker encryption requirement. Read on to learn all you need to know about this new rule.

-Can you name the five cyber attack types you are most likely to face?
+Can you name the five types of cyber-attacks you are most likely to face?

 - Socially engineered malware

 - Social media threats